jeeshofone/gifcombine/README.md

 - If GIFs have different heights, they will be centered vertically
 - If GIFs have different frame counts, the shorter one will loop
 - The output GIF will maintain transparency if present in the input files
+- All output GIFs are configured to loop infinitely

 ## Development